The Photographers' Gallery and Workshop: Reception

 Tony Perry, who reviewed shows there 1978-80, was complimentary of contributions by William Heimermann and the 'Photographers Gallery' to Australian Photography in his article 'Australia: looking for a photographic identity', as was Peter Turner's interview with Paul Cox in Light Vision.

 In 1981, The Age newspaper critic Geoff Strong, in reporting on the imminent closure of Joyce Evans' Church Street gallery, noted that The Photographers' Gallery was also facing tough times during a recession, rising unemployment and a general downturn in the fortunes of art galleries;

 "Across the river in Punt Rd., South Yarra, Bill Heimerman sits in a back room of his Photographers' Gallery.
 He has just mounted an exhibition from the Dutch surrealist photographer Paul De Nooijer but it remains in darkness five days a week because he says, he cannot afford the electricity bills.
 He says his phone had been disconnected and he is looking for a job as a night janitor or a checkout operator in a Seven-Eleven store so he can pay the rent and keep the place open."

 The status and purpose of the Photographers' Gallery over its long tenure continued to evolve.
 Critic Beatrice Faust, a supporter of the gallery since its inception, in The Age in January 1990 observed;

 "For several years now, Artist's Space has taken over the role established by the Photographers' Gallery; to provide a space for the exhibition of photographers' photographs–as distinct from the painterly kind."

 Nevertheless, the Gallery was to survive for another twenty years.

 Closure

-The gallery was closed in 2010 and sold in 2015, and after a period of failing health, Bill Heimerman died on 1 October 2017.
+The gallery was closed in 2010 and was sold in 2015, and after a period of failing health, Bill Heimerman died on 1 October 2017.
+Ian Lobb died 1 October 2023.